-This cake is a very old, traditional yet still famous French speciality.
+This cake is a very old, traditional yet still famous French specialty.
 It was created in 1910 by a baker named Louis Durand.
-He was inspired by a bike race organised for the first time in 1891 between Paris and Brest in the West of France.
-Originally, it was shaped as a bicycle wheel (Dutch people, why didn’t you think about it earlier, there are more bikes than people in this country!!!) but now it is simply shaped in a circle or a crown.
+He was inspired by a bike race organized for the first time in 1891 between Paris and Brest in the West of France.
+Originally, it was shaped as a bicycle wheel (Dutch people, why didn’t you think about it earlier? there are more bikes than people in this country!!!) but now it is simply shaped in a circle or a crown.

 It is made of choux pastry filled with a praliné cream and decorated with almonds and icing sugar.

 Choux pastry (you can divide this proportion by 2 – I got a lot of dough and made little “chouquettes” with it) :

 150g of flour